arliejones/Loan-Qualifier_Application/README.md

 Describe the technologies required to use your project such as programming languages, libraries, frameworks, and operating systems.
 Be sure to include the specific versions of any critical dependencies that you have used in the stable version of your project.

 This application is written in Python 3.7.
+It was run/debugged using the Terminal in MAC OS Monterey 12.2.1.
 The Python libraries used in this application are Fire and Questionary.

 [Fire](https://google.github.io/python-fire/guide/)